collective/collective.ldapsetup/README.rst

 Sponsorship
 -----------

-Work on this package has been made possible by The Flanders Environment Agency or VMM.
+Work on this integration package has been made possible by The Flanders Environment Agency or VMM.
 See https://www.vmm.be/ .
 VMM operates as an agency of the Flanders government for a better environment in Flanders.
 Flanders is one of the three Belgian regions with its own government, parliament and administration.
 The other two are the Brussels-Capital Region and the Walloon Region.